-Born in Cleveland, Ohio in 1953 and trained at the Nova Scotia College of Art and Design in Canada, April Gornik debuted as a painter within the turbulent New York art scene of the 1980’s.
+April Gornik (b.
+1953, Cleveland, Ohio) trained at the Nova Scotia College of Art and Design in Canada.
+Gornik debuted as a painter within the turbulent New York art scene of the 1980’s.
 At this time, surrounded by abstraction, the sensual landscapes and waterscapes that continue to be the subject matter of Gornik’s work indicated a re-examination of older sensibilities.
 Gornik’s contemporary and straight-forward approach to this “antique” genre of art results in images of natural beauty that are both captivating and haunting.

 She currently lives and works in New York City and North Haven, Long Island.

 April contributed a work to RxArt Coloring Book: Between the Lines Vol. 3.